Joe Slowik, USN Vet, Adversary Hunter, and Digital Sanitation Engineer with a focus on ICS

-[00:06:00] Joe: You could blame, about 70 years of Americanization, I guess.
+[00:06:00] Joe: You could blame, about 70 years of Americanisation, I guess.
 Although, so, I, I grew up in Chicago, which has a very large Polish community.
 I think it's the second largest, city of people with direct Polish descent after Warsaw.

 [00:06:14] Rik: Yeah, my wife says that Chicago Airport is Poland's first airport.

 [00:06:17] Joe: Yeah [laughs].
 Makes sense.
-But, yeah, and so growing up, I, it would alternate between people of the neighborhood I grew up in would say Slovick, but going to school, people would say, well, Slowik.
+But, yeah, and so growing up, I, it would alternate between people of the neighbourhood I grew up in would say Slovick, but going to school, people would say, well, Slowik.

 And it was usually a- an issue whether or not someone would tuck a CK instead of just a K onto the, end of the surname.

 [00:06:33] Joe: But, I do travel to Poland fairly frequently these days as well.
 In fact, I was hoping to be at CONFidence, right around now.

 That's [crosstalk 00:06:55] would normally be and, you know, unfortunately with everything going on, things have been put off of it [crosstalk 00:07:02].

 [00:06:45] Rik: ...
 Changed, right?

 [00:06:46] Rik: How's the whole experience been for you?
 I mean, like many people in our field, I'm sure that there's been a lot of cancelled travel, a lot of cancelled events or a lot of events moving virtual.

 That's been my experience anyway.
 How has lock down been for you?
 Have you learnt any important lessons from it?